-I recieved an email sometime back referring to an article in the NY Times about Kurt Vonnegut by author and filmaker Dinitia Smith.
+I received an email sometime back referring to an article in the NY Times about Kurt Vonnegut by author and filmmaker Dinitia Smith.
 The article ends with a quote from "Requiem" by Vonnegut:

 "When the last living thing